"There is no one right way to read a poem. Good readers vary greatly, and even the same reader rarely reads a poem twice in exactly the same way."

 -M. H. Abrams, Founding General Editor of The Norton Anthology of English Literature

-Between February 2 and March 23, college and high school students worldwide are invited to submit an original video recitation of one of the four works listed below:
+Between August 31 and October 31, college and high school students are invited to submit an original video recitation of one of the four works listed below:

-- “Beat!
-Beat!
-Drums!” by Walt Whitman (The Norton Anthology of American Literature)
+- “Jabberwocky” by Lewis Carroll (The Norton Anthology of Poetry)

 Memorization is encouraged but not required.
 Finalists will be selected based on the quality of the recitation, but creativity will also be taken into account.